Jim McGuinness

-Jim McGuinness (born 16 November 1972) is an association football coach and former Gaelic footballer, coach and manager, who won the All-Ireland Senior Football Championship as both player and manager with the Donegal county team.
+Jim McGuinness (born 16 November 1972) is a Gaelic football coach, and former player, who won the All-Ireland Senior Football Championship as a player with, and later manager of, the Donegal county team.
+Since 2023, he has been manager, for the second time, of Donegal's senior team.

-Having guided Donegal to the final of the 2010 All-Ireland Under 21 Football Championship, McGuinness was appointed senior manager later that year.
-In his time at the helm, he oversaw a Donegal team that won three Ulster Senior Football Championship titles in four seasons and led them to the 2012 All-Ireland Senior Football Championship.
-The 2012 final was the county's first appearance on football's ultimate stage since 1992, and only their second All-Ireland senior title in more than 120 years.
-McGuinness's Donegal were the only team to defeat Dublin in a championship match during Jim Gavin's time as manager, doing so in the 2014 All-Ireland semi-final, and McGuinness's condensing of the pitch influenced how Dublin subsequently improved over the next five years.
-McGuinness ended his Donegal career shortly after that defeat of Dublin.
+Having guided Donegal to 2010 All-Ireland Under 21 Football Championship final, McGuinness was appointed manager of the senior county team later that year.
+In his time at the helm, he oversaw a Donegal team that won three Ulster Senior Football Championship titles in four seasons and led his team to the 2012 All-Ireland Senior Football Championship title.
+The 2012 final was the county's first appearance on football's ultimate stage since 1992, and only its second All-Ireland SFC title in more than 120 years of attempts.
+In addition, McGuinness's Donegal was the only team to defeat Dublin in a championship match during Jim Gavin's time as manager, doing so in the 2014 All-Ireland semi-final, and McGuinness's condensing of the pitch influenced how Dublin subsequently improved over the next five years.
+McGuinness ended his first spell as Donegal manager shortly after that defeat of Dublin.

-McGuinness is one of very few county team managers to have taken a role at a professional sports team outside Ireland. began working with Celtic as a coach in 2012, progressing to the position of assistant manager of the club's under-20 squad.
-In 2017, he took up a coaching role with Beijing Sinobo Guoan, leaving in January 2018.
-In December 2018, he was named as the new head coach of Charlotte Independence in the USL Championship.
-He has worked with the German Roger Schmidt (formerly Bayer Leverkusen manager) and the Spaniard Félix Sarriugarte (formerly Athletic Bilbao manager).
-He has a UEFA A Licence.
+McGuinness then became one of very few county team managers to have taken a role at a professional sports team outside Ireland.
+He began working with the Scottish association football club Celtic as a coach in 2012, progressing to the position of assistant manager its under-20 squad.
+In 2017, he took up a coaching role with Chinese Super League association football club Beijing Sinobo Guoan, until January 2018.
+In December 2018, he was named as head coach of USL Championship association football club Charlotte Independence.
+Over the course of his involvement in association football coaching, McGuinness has worked with figures such as the German Roger Schmidt (formerly Bayer Leverkusen manager) and the Spaniard Félix Sarriugarte (formerly Athletic Bilbao manager).

-McGuinness's image has been represented on a mural outside Glenties, and a statue bearing the epigraph "Jim the Redeemer" was erected at Laghy close to Lough Derg.
+McGuinness's unexpected return as Donegal senior manager was announced in August 2023.
+Having previously achieved his UEFA Pro Licence, he was the first person to be appointed as an inter-county Gaelic games manager while holding such a qualification.